Kissing with "morning breath"

 I long to be able to spend the night in the arms of my boyfriend, but I'm too embarrassed to do so because I've noticed how unpleasant my breath smells in the morning.
 I've read your previous advice on this subject, but both my dental and general health are excellent (I've had recent checkups), and I clean my teeth and drink water before bed.
 How can I ever wake him with a kiss?
 I can't spend my life destined to leap out of bed before he wakes to clean my teeth!
 Please help me — I'm desperate for advice.

 — Longing to wake to a kiss

 Dear Longing to wake to a kiss,

-It is difficult to enjoy the romance of sleepovers with your significant other when you are worried about unbecoming mouth odor in the morning.
-Although it sounds like you already practice oral health habits that would limit your chances of awaking your boyfriend with dragon breath, here are a couple of additional breath and spirit-refreshing ideas that you did not mention:
+It can difficult to enjoy the romance of sleepovers with your significant other when you’re worried about unbecoming mouth odor in the morning.
+Although it sounds like you already practice oral health habits that would limit your chances of greeting your boyfriend with early morning dragon breath, here’s a few additional breath and spirit-refreshing ideas that you didn’t already mention:

-- Continue to drink plenty of water throughout the day as well as right before bed to prevent bad breath from dehydration.
+- Continue to drink plenty of water throughout the day, as well as right before bed, to prevent bad breath due to dehydration.

 - If you're not doing so already, brush your teeth with toothpaste and floss before you go to bed.
-Or try adding a minty mouthwash to your routine.
-This can prevent food particles from stewing for eight hours and adding to normal A.M. smells.
+Or, try adding a minty mouthwash to your routine.
+This can prevent food particles from stewing for eight hours and adding to normal morning scents.

 - You might also consider trying a (closed-mouth) peck on the cheek or mouth as the extent of your wake-up call.